 A high cortisol/DHEA ratio (cortisol exceeds DHEA) is severely detrimental to different organs and systems in your body.
 In fact, an elevated ratio has been observed in people with major depressive illness, immune system deficiencies, and diabetes mellitus.

 Studies indicate that DHEA supplementation was able to improve hormone levels together with the illnesses associated with a high cortisol/DHEA ratio.
-DHEA has even been proven to be beneficial in slowing down aging in the different organs and glands concerned with hormonal balance.
+DHEA benefits has even been proven in slowing down aging in the different organs and glands concerned with hormonal balance.

 Maintain Hormonal Balance